slavielle/grabbag/doc/path-and-query.md

 /myObject/something()
 /myObject/something
 ```
-Method items can only have one parameter provided for now : Method items aims to access getter method. one parameter is all we need in that case.
+Method items can have one but [only one parameter provided](faq.md#why-only-one-parameter-for-method-path-items) (for now) : Method items aims to access getter method. one parameter is all we need in that case.

 Following paths are equivalent.
 ```
 /myObject/getSometing("param")
 /myObject/something("param")
 ```
+Path item allowing to access directly to a PHP element is called an accessor.
+There is some other types of path items (keywords and symbols) we'll see later.
 ## Query, a quick overview

 We talked about path till now ? flub! we would have talk about query !